 Bill would bar Mo. pharmacies from being forced to sell "morning after" pill

-The bill is sponsored by GOP House Member David Sater, who owned and operated a pharmacy in Barry County for 30 years.
-He says it would not bar pharmacies from selling the so-called "morning after" pill, but would guarantee their right NOT to if the owners so choose.
+The bill is sponsored by State Representative David Sater (R, Cassville), who owned and operated a pharmacy in Barry County for 30 years.
+He says it would not bar pharmacies from selling the pill, but would guarantee their right not to if the owners so choose.

 "I think any retail business would be affronted...if state government or federal government came in and told them that they had to sell a certain product," Sater said.
 "We still live in a free country, and we're just trying to keep it (as) free as possible."